timkimadobe/aepsdk-edge-android/Documentation/api-reference.md

 ### XDM Schema

-The Edge extension provides the `Schema` and `Property` interfaces that can be used to define the classes associated with your XDM schema in Adobe Experience Platform.
+The Edge Network extension provides the `Schema` and `Property` interfaces that can be used to define the classes associated with your XDM schema in Experience Platform.

 #### Java
 ```java